It's Difficult To Know What To Do When Your Claim Is Denied

 At Donahoe Kearney we go to bat for our workers' comp clients: which means if they are not getting the treatment and/or benefits they deserve, we will file for a formal hearing on their behalf.
+But what if your claim was just denied and you're not sure what to do?
+Maybe the insurance adjuster is encouraging you to file for an informal conference to resolve your differences.
+But what they are not telling you is that informal conferences rarely do anything to help an injured worker.
+They are just another delay tactic for the insurance company.

 The difference between an informal conference and a formal hearing is pretty simple: for an informal conference we are just meeting with a claims examiner who will help us to resolve our conflict with the other side.
 The claims examiner will issue a recommendation that is nonbinding, but may become final if both sides agree.
 This is unlikely, because the insurance company can reject the recommendation of the claims examiner for any reason and request a formal hearing instead.